-Lifestyle inflation is a huge problem that is almost impossible to avoid.
+Lifestyle inflation is a huge problem that is almost unavoidable.
 Most of us were poor college students at one time.
 Life wasn’t perfect, but I bet it was a lot of fun.
 The transition from having no money to making a decent income is a great one for most people.
-However, that’s when lifestyle inflation can make the biggest impact to your future.
+However, that’s when lifestyle inflation can make the biggest impact.

 A lot of people spend all their income to improve their lifestyle and borrow even more to enjoy life to the fullest.
 Young couples are even more susceptible to lifestyle inflation because they want to start off on the right foot.
 We had this exact problem when we first got married.
 The bank was happy to give us 2 car loans and a big mortgage.
 Our first house was way too big for 2 people, but we thought a big house would encourage our family members to visit.
 We also thought it was the way to start a family.
 Of course, we didn’t have a kid until 14 years later so the big house just meant years of bigger utility bills, property taxes, and maintenance.
 It would have been a better idea to purchase a smaller home when we started out.

-Young couples should minimize lifestyle inflation as much as possible because it is much harder to cut back once you’re used to a lifestyle.
+Young couples should minimize lifestyle inflation as much as possible because it is much harder to cut back once you’re accustomed to a lifestyle.
 Living modestly will give you a chance to save and invest more in your 20s and early 30s.
-This is the best time to invest and compound interest will work in your favor for many years to come.
+This is the best time to invest.
+Compound interest will work in your favor for many years to come.
 So young couples, I advise you to live in a smaller home, avoid new luxury cars, use your old TV until it breaks, and generally spend less than you make.

 4. No financial protection

-Another common problem that young couples have is inadequate financial protections.
-Health and life insurance is expensive, but they are necessary when you’re married and even more so if you have children.
+Another common problem that young couples have is inadequate financial protection.
+Health and life insurance are expensive, but they are necessary when you’re married and even more so if you have children.

 Health insurance is crucial because anyone may need health care suddenly.
 Medical bills are the number one cause of bankruptcy in the United State because nobody can afford to pay those huge hospital expenses.
-One special case a young couple has to watch out for is a pregnancy.
-The delivery, prenatal, and postnatal care can cost a lot of money – anywhere from $3,296 to $37,227 depending on the hospital.
-Even more if you have a cesarean section.
+One special case a young couple has to watch out for is pregnancy.
+The delivery, prenatal, and postnatal care can cost a lot of money.
+The average cost is nearly $19,000 in 2022.
+More if you have a cesarean section.

 Life insurance is even more overlooked by young couples.
-The subject may be a bit depressing, because nobody wants to think about death, especially when they are young.
+The subject is a bit depressing because nobody wants to think about death, especially when they are young.
 Healthy young people think they have years to live, but you never know what’s going to happen tomorrow.
 And life insurance helps financially protect your family from the unexpected.

-I had a small life insurance policy through work when I was in my 20s thinking it was enough.
+I had a small life insurance policy through work when I was in my 20s.
 Now, I know it wasn’t the right coverage because a work situation can change rapidly, and employer-provided coverage only covers you while you’re at that job.
 It also typically provides coverage that’s only 1 or 2 times your annual salary – the usual recommendation when you have financial dependents is coverage that’s 5 to 10 times your annual salary.